Comparing causal parameters with many treatments and positivity violations: Abstract

 \section{Abstract}

 Comparing outcomes across treatments is essential in medicine and public policy.
 To do so, researchers typically estimate a set of parameters, possibly counterfactual, with each targeting a different treatment.
-Treatment-specific means (TSMs) are commonly used, but their identification requires a positivity assumption---that every subject has a non-zero probability of receiving each treatment---which is often implausible, especially when treatment can take many values.
-Causal parameters based on dynamic stochastic interventions offer robustness to positivity violations, but comparisons between the resulting parameters may be unfair, because they can depend on outcomes under non-target treatments.
-To clarify when a fair comparison between two parameters targeting different treatments is possible, we propose a fairness criterion: if the conditional TSM for one treatment is greater than that for another, then the corresponding causal parameter should also be greater.
-We derive two intuitive properties equivalent to this criterion and show that only a mild positivity assumption is needed to identify fair parameters.
-We then provide examples that satisfy this criterion and are identifiable under the milder positivity assumption.
-These parameters are non-smooth, making standard nonparametric efficiency theory inapplicable, so we propose smooth approximations of them.
-We then develop doubly robust-style estimators that attain parametric convergence rates under nonparametric conditions.
+Treatment-specific means are commonly used, but their identification requires a positivity assumption, that every subject has a non-zero probability of receiving each treatment.
+This is often implausible, especially when treatment can take many values.
+Causal parameters based on dynamic stochastic interventions offer robustness to positivity violations.
+However, comparing these parameters may fail to reflect the effects of the underlying target treatments because the parameters can depend on outcomes under non-target treatments.
+To clarify when two parameters targeting different treatments yield a useful comparison of treatment efficacy, we propose a comparability criterion: if the conditional treatment-specific mean for one treatment is greater than that for another, then the corresponding causal parameter should also be greater.
+Many standard parameters fail to satisfy this criterion, but we show that only a mild positivity assumption is needed to identify parameters that yield useful comparisons.
+We then provide two simple examples that satisfy this criterion and are identifiable under the milder positivity assumption: trimmed and smooth trimmed treatment-specific means with multi-valued treatments.
+For smooth trimmed treatment-specific means, we develop doubly robust-style estimators that attain parametric convergence rates under nonparametric conditions.
 We illustrate our methods with an analysis of dialysis providers in New York State.